Composer Christopher Rouse

 BD: Should we try to get more of the rock audience coming to the Chicago Symphony Orchestra?

 CR: We’ve got to get audiences coming in just generally, and programming is a very important issue in terms of attracting listeners who are not traditionally symphony-going audience members.
 One interesting thing we just did in Baltimore a few weeks ago was called a dance mix program which was entirely music by American composers that was based on popular music idioms; pieces by established names such as John Harbison, John Adams, Michael Torke, people of that sort.
-[See my Interview with John Harbison.]
 These are composers whose credentials are already established as so-called “art-music composers” or whatever kind of appellation you want.
 It was meant to bring in a younger audience, many of whom had never been to a symphony concert before.
 There was a light show and dancing; we had a DJ in the lobby in intermission and people were dancing out there.
 The house was filled with young pop music enthusiasts.
 Now does that necessarily mean that they are all going to subscribe next year to the Beethoven/Brahms/Tchaikovsky programming?
 Probably not, but maybe a few will.

 BD: Should we perhaps do a series of Bruckner Eighths, one with light show?